-If you're up for this one of a kind kickass night photo tour, do not hesitate to book your spot or contact me if you require further info.
+If you're up for this one-of-a-kind kickass night photo workshop, do not hesitate to book your spot or contact me if you require further info.

-Registration on this photo tour implies the full acceptance of the Terms & Conditions.
+Registration on this photo workshop implies the full acceptance of the Terms & Conditions.

 This walk is only suitable for the die-hard and the kickass.